 Proper drying is vital to preserve the loft and form of the Patagonia down jacket.
 Place the jacket in a ventilated space or in a dryer set to moderate heat using a pair of clean tennis balls and dryer balls.

 They will distribute the down evenly, preventing clumping.
-Be sure to check the jacket regularly and gently shake it to loosen it.
+Check the jacket regularly and gently shake it to loosen it.

 (FAQs)